xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

 I successfully passed through Intel's GVT-g virtual GPU, as well as the dedicated NVIDIA GPU itself, into a virtual machine on Lenovo R720 gaming laptop.

 However, due to the limitation of the architecture itself, this GPU passthrough scheme is severely limited.
-For example, the dGPU is unusable in many games, and the peformance is still relatively worse despite the complicated setup it needs.
+For example, the dGPU is unusable in many games, and the performance is still relatively worse despite the complicated setup it needs.

 Therefore, you may attempt the passthrough purely for the fun of tinkering, but I don't recommend using it for anything important.

 Why?
 ----

-I do my daily routines, including as web browsing and coding, on Arch Linux, and I rarely boot into the dual-booted Windows that exists alongside Linux.
-But sometimes I had to boot to Windows when, for example, I want to play games with my friends.
+I do my daily routines, including web browsing and coding, on Arch Linux, and I rarely boot into the dual-booted Windows that exists alongside Linux.
+But sometimes I had to boot to Windows when, for example, I wanted to play games with my friends.

-> Although there are compatibility layers, such as Wine and Proton, to run Windows programs, as well as DXVK that translates DirectX commands to Vulkan for 3D performance boost, there are still lots of games that won't work under Wine, such as those games with DRM or anti-cheat protection, or some games that call ~~strange~~ private Windows APIs.
+> Although there are compatibility layers, such as Wine and Proton, to run Windows programs, as well as DXVK that translates DirectX commands to Vulkan for some 3D performance boost, there are still lots of games that won't work under Wine, such as those games with DRM or anti-cheat protection, or some games that call ~~strange~~ private Windows APIs.

-But dual-booting means I have to maintain two operating systems, including their system updates, data sharing and synchronization.
-For instance, I had to run a Hyper-V virtual machine with Linux and passthrough the disk with Linux ZFS partition, and share the files with Samba, in order to access then from Windows.
+But dual-booting means I have to maintain two operating systems, including their system updates, data sharing, and synchronization.
+For instance, I had to run a Hyper-V virtual machine running Linux and passthrough the disk with the Linux ZFS partition and share the files over Samba in order to access them from Windows.

 > Memory -1G, and it takes 2-3 minutes to connect to the share after logging on.

-On the other hand, traditional virtual machine hypervisors (QEMU, VirtualBox, VMware, etc) have **horrible** 3D performance.
+On the other hand, traditional virtual machine hypervisors (QEMU, VirtualBox, VMware, etc.) have **horrible** 3D performance.

 - QEMU: What is 3D acceleration anyway?
   - For QXL, which only supports 2D acceleration
-  - There is an attempt in 3D acceleration called Virtio-GPU, but it's incomplete and don't support Windows (yet)
+  - There is an attempt in 3D acceleration called Virtio-GPU, but it's incomplete and doesn't support Windows (yet)
 - VirtualBox: Better than nothing
-  - It supports a fraction of DirectX APIs, but not complete
+  - It supports a fraction of DirectX APIs but is incomplete
-  - And on my system VirtualBox sometimes outputs corrupted image, when 2D acceleration is used
+  - And on my system VirtualBox sometimes outputs corrupted images with 2D acceleration
   - And on my system VirtualBox sometimes freezes (compatibility problem with ZFS?)
 - VMware: Best among the three
   - Still, not enough
-  - And it's closed source, and requires a fee
+  - And it's closed source and requires a fee

-Another common solution is the PCIe passthrough functionality of the VM hypervisor, which gives full control of the high performance GPU to the VM, where it directly runs the official drivers and talks to the GPU directly.
+Another common solution is the PCIe passthrough functionality of the VM hypervisor, which gives full control of the high-performance GPU to the VM, where it directly runs the official drivers and talks to the GPU.

 - You'll need a CPU that supports either VT-d (Intel) or AMD-Vi (AMD), but you'd be fine with CPUs made in recent years
-  - Unless you are ~~shooting Scrapyard Wars~~ picking up old PC components
+  - Unless you are ~~filming Scrapyard Wars~~ picking up old PC components
 - And you'll need at least 2 GPUs (including integrated ones)
-  - Since the high performance GPU is taken by the VM, the host system cannot display anything without another GPU
+  - Since the high-performance GPU is taken by the VM, the host system cannot display anything without another GPU
 - And you'll need a hypervisor that supports PCIe passthrough
   - VirtualBox and VMware Workstation can't do this (as far as I know)
   - VMware ESXi (an OS dedicated to virtualization) can do this